Tips & Tactics from a Lifelong Hunter

-Randy's 30 years of rifle elk hunting experience will provide you with critical points to bring consistent elk hunting success for highly pressured public land bulls during the rifle seasons, mostly the post-rut and late season.
+Randy's 30+ years of hunting experience will provide you with critical points, strategies, and techniques to bring consistent elk and pronghorn antelope hunting success.

 When dealing with the pressure of a once-in-a-lifetime elk hunt, it helps to have the experience of a backcountry veteran on your side.
 Randy Newberg's 30 years of experience hunting across the west will help give you a leg up in scouting and planning your hunt, determining the proper rifle & cartridges to use, and how to deal with the elements like weather and moisture during a hunt.

 Meet your course instructor, expert hunter & conservationist, Randy Newberg.
 He will walk you through his methods of success in rifle elk hunting seasons.
 Randy imparts all his wisdom regarding highly pressured public land bull elk by shaping your understanding of their needs, how they use the landscape at the time you are hunting them, and how they respond to hunting pressure.

 To tag an elk you must find an elk.
 Finding elk is the most critical part of rifle elk hunting.
 Randy will help you eliminate where the elk “aren’t” and focusing on where they likely are.

 Needs of elk change over the course of our seasons, and thus elk change their behaviors accordingly.
 In this chapter, Randy will discuss the five calendar periods of elk, compared to the human calendar, and identify the needs in each period.